*This guest post was written by Jenny and Kristy from @thebirthingbible!*

 Not only does hypnobirthing teach you methods and techniques to support this, but it also teaches your chosen birthing partner how to support you.

-For example, during labour, one of the basic needs of the women is to be protected from any kind of neocortical stimulation such as answering questions, light stimulation or the impact of being observed.
+For example, during labour, one of the basic needs of the women is to be protected from any kind of neocortical stimulation.
+Examples of this are: answering questions, light stimulation, or the impact of being observed.

-By completing a hypnobirthing course, your birth partner will be prepared, to protect you from neocortical stimulation and have techniques to employ on the day which will aid you, whilst keeping you calm, relaxed and in your bubble.
+By completing a hypnobirthing course, your birth partner will be prepared to protect you from neocortical stimulation.
+They will have techniques to employ on the day which will aid you, whilst keeping you calm, relaxed and in your bubble.